gmedinat/gmedinat.github.io/research-highlights.md

 --- -->

-# Research

-## Galactic archaeology with variable stars
+# Galactic archaeology with variable stars
 ...
 Puls var stars play a paramount part in gal arch, since they repr stellar popul in uniqu ident evolu phases and ... standard candles.